DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 Tuition fees loans are not means tested, so you do not need to provide evidence of yours or anyone else’s income to be eligible to receive one.

 ## Maintenance loans
+You may also be eligible for a maintenance loan to help you cover your living expenses.
+The amount you can borrow depends on if you:

+* live at home with your parents
+* live somewhere else
+* live in London
+* are 60 years or over on the first day of the academic year

 maintenance loan of up to £13,022  to help with living costs